watsona4/scipy2016/SciPy2016TripReport.md

 multiplication example that used nested loops.
-Typically, if one wanted to increase performance of the operation (which took ~100 s in pure Python), one would first use Numpy (~1 s), then Cython (compile-time optimization) or Numba (run-time optimization), both of which resulted in a speedup of 300,000x (~300 ms).
+Typically, if one wanted to increase performance of the operation (which took ~100 s in pure Python), one would first use Numpy (~1 s), then Cython (compile-time optimization) or Numba (just-in-time [JIT] optimization), both of which resulted in a speedup of 300,000x (~300 ms).
 Although this sounds impressive, doing an analysis of the specifications of his laptop, it was only 37% of the theoretical capability of the hardware.

 The speaker then described concurrent computing and GPU[^Graphical Processing Unit.
 A GPU is a hardware device normally found in high-end graphics and computational machines that is optimized for certain types of (often vectorized) computational operations.
 Using GPUs for those or similar computations can significantly increase performance.
 The primary drawbacks include proprietary, complex programming languages and the need to transfer data to special memory accessible to the GPU.]